Skip to content

 • Arthritis VA ratings range from 10% to 100%.

-• To be eligible for an Arthritis VA rating, you need to have:
+• To be eligible for an arthritis VA rating, you need to be able to prove service connection

 • The VA rates Arthritis under Diagnostic Codes 5002, 5003, 5010, as well as several Limitation of Motion diagnostic codes under 4.71a Schedule of ratings—musculoskeletal system.